poems4u/poems4u/content/poems/posts/itmakesyouage.md

 Positioned above a chair, <br>
 Beside a tea candle, <br>
 Under which was a table, <br>
-Were two ears, <br>
+Were two ears—— <br>
 A head sat between them <br>
 And so on.

-Then a old man came out and the lights dimmed. <br>
+Then a old man came out, and the lights dimmed. <br>
 We dove in vibrational pools and swam—— <br>
 Shouts and giggles, respectful frowns and grins—— <br>
 "Boom!
 Buddlii-a-deet, boom-bum-badum bam!"